 D: It was at the Denver Museum of Art, Mi Tierra.

 L: I saw your piece in that show!
-Was here supposed to be audio with it?
-It wasn’t on when I saw it unfortunately.
+Was there supposed to be audio with it?
+It wasn’t on when I saw it, unfortunately.

 L: So, I’m paraphrasing, but Ai Weiwei has said that every artist is an activist because they’re expressing an opinion.
 Working with the people and themes, immigration issues, would you consider yourself to be an activist?

 D: I’m going to keep on saying no. I guess it’s the way I think about activism, I think that I’m not on the ground, in the field.
 I’m not a lawyer.
 I’m not doing all of this work.
 I feel like what I’m doing is different.
 I know I’ve had this conversation with other people and they’re like, “No Daisy, you don’t understand,” but it doesn’t feel like activism.
-I feel like I need to be better informed, better aware, and I don’t feel like me having shared experiences with individuals, similar experiences, it isn’t enough.
+I feel like I need to be better informed, more aware, and I feel like me having shared experiences with individuals isn’t enough.
 I know it has some qualities of that, the work I’m doing.
-But when I see activists, I think people on the streets, people making flyers.
+But when I see activists, I think of people in the streets, people making flyers.
 I think of chain breakers, here in town.
 I think also of Somos (Somos Un Pueblo Unido) what they’re doing, entities like that.
-I just feel like my work is very much just an object and it’s bringing those conversations to a specific area, which I think is important, but I think it needs to do more and I think I need to figure out how to push that, and maybe when I figure out how to get beyond that area maybe I’ll consider that but right now I don’t think it’s that.
+I just feel like my work is very much just an object and it’s bringing those conversations to a specific area, which I think is important, but I think it needs to do more and I think I need to figure out how to push that, and maybe when I figure out how to get beyond that, maybe I’ll consider that, but right now I don’t think it’s that.

 L: When you’re making your art, who is your art for?
-Is it for those people?
+Is it for those people you are working with?
 Is it for you?
 Is it for anybody who sees it or just for some people?